proxmox/proxmox-backup/docs/tape-backup.rst

  │ /dev/tape/by-id/scsi-CC2C52 │ Quantum │ Superloader3 │ CC2C52 │
  └─────────────────────────────┴─────────┴──────────────┴────────┘

-In order to use that device with Proxmox, you need to create a configuration entry:
+In order to use a device with Proxmox Backup Server, you need to create a configuration entry:

 .. code-block:: console